YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/Functions/Index.rst

         None

     Description
-        This function generates a format for a unix time stamp date.
+        This function generates a format for a unix timestamp date.

         Optional attributes can be added:

         - format = string; The string should be a format that makes sense for the php-function strftime().
+By defaut, "%d/%m/%Y" and "%d/%m/%Y %H:%M" are respectively used for date and datetime.